 Why is this medication prescribed?

-Trofinetide is used to treat Rett syndrome (an inherited condition that causes severe developmental and nervous system problems) in adult and children 2 years of age or older.
+Trofinetide is used to treat Rett syndrome (a genetic condition that causes severe developmental and nervous system problems) in adult and children 2 years of age or older.
 Trofinetide is an analog of glycine-proline-glutamate (GPE), a protein that occurs naturally in the brain.
 It is not known exactly how trofinetide works, but it may improve nerve function and structure.

 How should this medicine be used?